 Most dental injuries are the result of sport accidents, knocks to the face, and bad falls.
 It’s important to get help for a dental injury right away.
-Call Emergency Dentist in London now on 02031 376 356.
+Call Emergency Dentist London Centre now on 02031 376 356.
 We’ll give you the next available emergency appointment to relieve your pain and restore your oral health.

 How to handle a dental injury:

 Floss your teeth before rinsing your mouth with warm water to wash away debris.
 Hold a cold compress to your cheek to decrease swelling.
 Do not apply a gel painkiller as it will burn.
 Your dentist will determine the cause of your toothache and treat it accordingly.